UlrikHvid/Competitive-advantages-of-T-even-phage-lysis-inhibition-in-response-to-secondary-infection/README.md

 P: Phages \
 n: Nutrients\
 Lr: r-mutant infected bacteria (competition version)\
-Pr: r-mutant phages (competition version) \
+Pr: r-mutant phages (competition version)

-M is integrated with scipy's solve_ivp (4th order Runge Kutta), while MP and MS are integrated manually with a fixed time step.
+M is integrated with scipy's solve_ivp (4th order Runge Kutta), while MP and MS are integrated manually (forward Euler) with a fixed time step.

 The spatial simulations, MP and MS, assume radial symmetry and can therefore run fairly efficiently.

-The model names further get the suffixes 0, 1 or 1C.
+The model names get the suffixes 0, 1 or 1C.
 Here, 0 corresponds to a simulation of a so-called T4 r-mutant, which cannot perform lysis inhibition.
 1 designates the wild-type T4 which can.
 1C means that the simulation includes both strains in competition with each other.
+Eg. M1C means a simulation of competition in broth culture, and MP0 means an r-mutant plaque.

 ## :gear:  Requirements